mlj416/selenium-java-automation/README.md

 ## 📌 Overview

+Designed and developed a Selenium WebDriver-based automation framework using Java to support scalable and maintainable UI test automation.
+The framework leverages the Page Object Model (POM) design pattern to separate test logic from UI interactions, improving readability, reusability, and long-term maintainability.

-This project demonstrates a basic UI automation framework using Selenium WebDriver with Java.
-It includes browser setup, navigation, element interaction, and validation using assertions.
+The project demonstrates real-world automation practices, including structured test design, reliable element interaction, and validation strategies aligned with Agile development workflows.

 ## 🧰 Tech Stack